 Natalia Pasternak is a microbiologist, with a PhD and post-doctorate in Microbiology, in the field of Bacterial Genetics at the University of São Paulo, Brazil.
-She is the former director in Brazil of the international festival of scientific communication “Pint of Science” (UK), columnist for the Brazilian national newspaper "O Globo", for The Skeptic magazine (UK), and Medscape (WebMD).
+She is the former director in Brazil of the international festival of scientific communication “Pint of Science," columnist for the Brazilian national newspaper "O Globo", for the Skeptic magazine, and former columnist for Medscape.
 She also hosts two weekly radio shows “The hour of Science” at Brazil's CBN national radio station.
-She contributes as a visiting professor at the Public Administration School at Fundação Getúlio Vargas, São Paulo, and as a research collaborator at the University of São Paulo.
+She is a professor at the Public Administration School at Fundação Getúlio Vargas, São Paulo, and a research collaborator at the University of São Paulo, in the Vaccine Development Laboratory, Biomedical Sciences Institute.
 She is currently the publisher of Question of Science magazine and president of Question of Science Institute, the first Brazilian Institute for the promotion of skepticism and rational thinking.
-She is the first Brazilian to become a fellow of the Committee for Skeptical Inquiry (CSI) – USA, in recognition of outstanding work in the promotion of science, skepticism and critical thinking.
+She is the first Brazilian to become a fellow of the Committee for Skeptical Inquiry in recognition of outstanding work in the promotion of science, skepticism and critical thinking.
 In 2020, and again in 2021, she was chosen Brazilian of the year in Science by IstoE Magazine.
 She was chosen Personality of the year by the Group of Latin America Daily Newspapers, and received the Ockham Award from The Skeptic magazine, for the promotion of skepticism and rational thinking in Brazil.

-She has written two books on popularization of science, Science in our daily lives, which won Brazil's National Literature prize for best science book in 2021 (Prêmio Jabuti), and Against Reality: science denialism, its causes and consequences.
-She was the only Brazilian listed by BBC as the 100 most influential women of 2021, and she is currently an Adjunct Senior Research Scholar at Columbia University, at the Center for Science and Society, by invitation of Professor Stuart Firestein.
-Her research focuses on how to improve science communication and combat denialism and misinformation, bringing scientific thinking for future policy makers, and helping to create an international collaboration for science-based global policies.
+She has written three books on popularization of science, Science in our daily lives, which won Brazil's National Literature prize for best science book in 2021, Against Reality: science denialism, its causes and consequences, and Such Nonsense, pseudosciences and other crazy allegations that should not be taken seriously, the last one became a best-seller a month after the launch, reaching number 1 in the non-fiction category in all major book sales lists in Brazil.
+She was the only Brazilian listed by BBC as the 100 most influential women of 2021, at the Jerusalem Post as one of the 50 most influential Jews in the world in 2022, she won the Balles Prize for the promotion of critical thinking in 2022, and she is currently an Adjunct Senior Research Scholar at the Center for Science and Society and an Adjunct Professor at the School of International Relations and Public Affairs at Columbia University, where she teaches on the use of science for policy making.
+Her research focuses on how to improve science communication, vaccine uptake and combat denialism and misinformation, bringing scientific thinking for future policy makers, and helping to create an international collaboration for science-based global policies.